mjhorvath/Homeworld-Classic-Enhanced-for-HWRM/README.md

 * [HWR_HWClassicMaps_Readme.txt](HWR_HWClassicMaps_Readme.txt)
 * [HWR_HWClassicMaps_Reference.html](HWR_HWClassicMaps_Reference.html)

-There is also a HTML reference for the map functions, but you will need to download it first before you can view it:
+There is also a HTML reference for the maps, but you will need to download it first before you can view it:

 * [HWR_HWClassicMaps_Reference.html](HWR_HWClassicMaps_Reference.html)